 The Earl of Bothwell, James Hepburn, a consort to Mary, Queen of Scots, was imprisoned for murder in the Dragsholm Castle cellars, where he eventually went mad and died in 1578.
 Visitors can see the same pillar where the Earl was once chained, and if they’re lucky, they may even catch a glimpse of the Earl riding into the courtyard with a horse and carriage.
 Some visitors have even claimed to hear the sound of horses when there’s nothing there.

 Today, Dragsholm Castle is a hotel, restaurant, and a museum.
-Rooms start around 12,500 DKK (about $337 U.S.; check XE.com for current exchange rates) per night, and include breakfast.
-During the summer, the hotel also offers daily guided tours exploring the castle’s 800-year history.
+Rooms start around $146 per night, and include breakfast.
+The hotel also offers daily guided tours exploring the castle’s 800-year history.

 Lizzie Borden Bed and Breakfast